 1.0 Introduction

 With the rapid development of social networking media, rumors can easily spread on the internet.
 Tweets spread on platforms such as Weibo, Twitter, WeChat groups and friends' circles often contain misleading political tweets that affect public perception, and most social media users believe fake political news because they lack knowledge of the subject.
-Fake political news is also a great threat to people's safety, as some individuals or organizations make use of social media platforms’ high spread ability for their own benefit, Therefore early and efficient detection of fake political news or rumors on social media platforms are crucial for the well-being of a society.
+Fake political news is also a great threat to people's safety, as some individuals or organizations make use of social media platforms’ high spread ability for their own benefit, Therefore, early and efficient detection of fake political news or rumors on social media platforms are crucial for the well-being of a society.

 On a personal level, disinformation distorts people's judgement, disturbs their thought processes, and makes it harder for them to identify good from wrong.
 Some individuals are likely to listen to incorrect political information and even forward it to their friends and family, allowing it to spread extensively.
 What is frightening is not fully misleading information, but half-true, half-false information that confuses media consumers.
 Unconfirmed political intelligence should not be dismissed, and it requires challenging judgement to establish its reliability and trustworthiness.
 At the national level, political disinformation is sufficient to affect the outcome of an election, as it influences the electorate's decision.
 In addition, political disinformation has a negative effect on the national interest and even rips social fault lines apart.
 As can be shown, political deception causes considerable harm.
 Once misunderstanding and confusion have been produced, the government must issue corrections and clarifications and request that the author remove the published information to prevent additional damage.
 The scourge of falsehood can be as devastating as monetary loss, social discord, and national panic.
 False political news undermines not only the cyber security and financial safety of individuals, but also social stability and national security in a significant way.